AS97GitHub/LangTool-X/README.md

 LangTool X is designed for modders, translators, and enthusiasts working with language files from several racing games.
 These games store in-game text in binary `.dat` files, which are not human-readable and cannot be edited directly.

 LangTool X allows you to:
-- Extract all text strings from `.dat` files into a plain `.txt` format.
+- Extract text strings from `.dat` files into a plain `.txt` format.
 - Convert edited `.txt` files back into `.dat` using the original `.dat` as a base.
 - Process string IDs using a `.bed` file (required for all operations).
-- Validate the structure of language files.
+- Validate language file structure during processing.
 - Extract with original text reference using `--original-d` option.
+- Extract with original text reference from another .dat file using `--original-d` option.

 ## Quick example